en_USEnglish

 Browser compatibility

 Cypress provides an intuitive user interface that makes it easy to create and run tests.
-You can use the comprehensive documentation and code examples provided by Cypress to quickly learn how to use the tool.
+You can use the comprehensive documentation and code samples provided by Cypress to quickly learn how to use the tool.

 Cypress installation